New York Military Medical Malpractice Attorneys

 Request a No-Cost Consultation Today

 At Simonson Goodman Platzer PC, we believe that no one should have to suffer life-altering injuries at the hands of a trusted medical provider.
 This is especially true of active duty military members who have already placed so much on the line to serve their country.
-Our attorneys stand ready to help you seek justice and hold the at-fault parties accountable.
+Our New York military medical malpractice attorneys stand ready to help you seek justice and hold the at-fault parties accountable.

 As an active duty service member, you know that you have served our country with honor, and that you are deserving of the highest quality medical care while you serve.
 Unfortunately, too often this has not been the case.
 But, for the first time, thanks to a new law, active duty service members, and not just their dependents, can receive monetary compensation if they have been misdiagnosed or late diagnosed, or received inadequate treatment and have been injured due to their military healthcare providers’ errors or negligence.

-If we investigate your claim and find that it has merit, we will proudly and forcefully represent you and your family in your military medical malpractice claim.
+If we investigate your claim and find that it has merit, we will proudly and forcefully represent you and your family in your military medical malpractice claim in New York.
 We will guide you through the claim process and work tirelessly to see that the Department of Defense recognizes that you deserve fair and just compensation.
 We want to help you every step of the way to get the monetary compensation that you deserve.
 Let us fight for you.